IvLivanov/odoo_challenge/README.md

 # odoo_challenge

-This is a challenge given me as part of technical skills interview.
+This is a challenge given to me as part of technical skills review.
 This repo contains two custom odoo module: Supply and Request

 ## Supply: